TamimAkhtar/TamimAkhtar.github.io/_posts/2025-03-09-Scheme-Interpreter.md

 tags: [Scheme Interpreter/Evaluator]
 ---

 <p>Today, we’ll discuss a Scheme Interpreter written in the Scheme language.
 This version is based on the <strong>UC Berkeley CS61A (2011)</strong> course by Brian Harvey.
-The interpreter runs in a <strong>REPL environment</strong>, executing code piece by piece.</p>
+The interpreter runs in a <strong>REPL environment</strong>, executing code line by line.</p>

 <p>To keep things simple, we’ll define some rules:</p>